John von Neumann: Functional analysis

-His later work on rings of operators lead to him revisiting his work on spectral theory and providing a new way of working through the geometric content by the use of direct integrals of Hilbert spaces.
+His later work on rings of operators led to him revisiting his work on spectral theory and providing a new way of working through the geometric content by the use of direct integrals of Hilbert spaces.
 Like in his work on measure theory he proved several theorems that he did not find time to publish.
 He told Nachman Aronszajn and K. T. Smith that in the early 1930s he proved the existence of proper invariant subspaces for completely continuous operators in a Hilbert space while working on the invariant subspace problem.

 With I. J. Schoenberg he wrote several items investigating translation invariant Hilbertian metrics on the real number line which resulted in their complete classification.
 Their motivation lie in various questions related to embedding metric spaces into Hilbert spaces.

 With Pascual Jordan he wrote a short paper giving the first derivation of a given norm from an inner product by means of the parallelogram identity.
 His trace inequality is a key result of matrix theory used in matrix approximation problems.
 He also first presented the idea that the dual of a pre-norm is a norm in the first major paper discussing the theory of unitarily invariant norms and symmetric gauge functions (now known as symmetric absolute norms).
 This paper leads naturally to the study of symmetric operator ideals and is the beginning point for modern studies of symmetric operator spaces.

 Later with Robert Schatten he initiated the study of nuclear operators on Hilbert spaces, tensor products of Banach spaces, introduced and studied trace class operators, their ideals, and their duality with compact operators, and preduality with bounded operators.
 The generalization of this topic to the study of nuclear operators on Banach spaces was among the first achievements of Alexander Grothendieck.
 Previously in 1937 von Neumann published several results in this area, for example giving 1-parameter scale of different cross norms on $\textit{l}\,_2^n\otimes\textit{l}\,_2^n$ and proving several other results on what are now known as Schatten–von Neumann ideals.